Scott Zolak: Regular season

+Playoffs

-Post NFL career
+Post-NFL career

 After retirement, Zolak became a co-host of a morning sports radio talk show on Rhode Island sportstalk station "The Score" (WSKO/790 & WSKO-FM/99.7) until the show was canceled in 2008.
 He was also a football analyst for the CBS College Sports Network, as well as on the New England sports program Out of Bounds on the Comcast channel hosted by Gregg Murphy.
-In addition, Scott was a frequent guest host on The Big Show on WEEI in Boston before joining Gary Tanguay for the midday slot on "The Sports Hub" 98.5FM WBZ-FM, which covers the Boston area.
-Zolak is currently co-host of "Zolak and Bertrand" on "The Sports Hub" with Marc "Beetle" Bertrand.
+In addition, Scott was a frequent guest host on The Big Show on WEEI in Boston before joining Gary Tanguay for the midday slot on "The Sports Hub" 98.5 FM WBZ-FM, which covers the Boston area.

 For the 2008 NFL season, Zolak joined WCVB-TV (ABC Boston) as the station's Patriots analyst and also appeared on "SportsCenter 5 OT" on Sundays with Mike Lynch.
 The previous year, he had worked with Lynch covering high school games.
 In September 2010, the United Football League announced that Zolak would do color commentary during live games on the New England Sports Network.
 Zolak also contributes to "Patriots All Access", part of the New England Patriots' website.
 On August 8, 2012, Zolak was named the new color analyst for Patriots radio broadcasts joining Gil Santos and replacing Gino Cappelletti.
 Prior to the 2013 NFL season, Santos retired and was replaced by Bob Socci.
+From 2018 to 2023, Zolak and Socci called Patriots preseason games on WBZ-TV.
+For the 2024 and 2025 preseasons, Zolak was part of a three-person booth with Devin and Jason McCourty, with no traditional play-by-play broadcaster.

+In 2017 Zolak was awarded the short lived The Globies' Voice of Boston Award, by the Boston Globe for his work on Patriots games and his radio show.

 During a game versus the New Orleans Saints on October 13, 2013, Zolak's unbridled reaction to a comeback game-winning Patriots touchdown pass from Tom Brady to Kenbrell Thompkins alongside play-by-play announcer and broadcast partner Socci went viral.
 He and Socci were the Patriots' radio broadcasting team for the team's fourth, fifth, and sixth Super Bowl wins in Super Bowl XLIX, Super Bowl LI and Super Bowl LIII.